Craps: Variants

 Bank craps is a variation of the original craps game and is sometimes known as Las Vegas Craps.
 This variant is quite popular in Nevada gambling houses, and its availability online has now made it a globally played game.
 Bank craps uses a special table layout and all bets must be made against the house.
 In Bank Craps, the dice are thrown over a wire or a string that is normally stretched a few inches from the table's surface.
 The lowest house edge (for the Pass / Don't Pass) in this variation is around 1.4%.
 Generally, if the word "craps" is used without any modifier, it can be inferred to mean this version of the game, to which most of this article refers.

-Crapless craps, also known as bastard craps, is a simple version of the original craps game, and is normally played as an online private game.
+Crapless craps, also known as bastard craps, is a simple version of the original craps game, and was invented by Bob Stupak at Vegas World in the 1980's.
 The biggest difference between crapless craps and original craps is that the shooter (person throwing the dice) is at a far greater disadvantage and has a house edge of 5.38%.
 Another difference is that this is one of the craps games in which a player can bet on rolling a 2, 3, 11 or 12 before a 7 is thrown.
 In crapless craps, 2 and 12 have odds of 11:2 and have a house edge of 7.143% while 3 and 11 have odds of 11:4 with a house edge of 6.25%.

 New York Craps is one of the variations of craps played mostly in the Eastern coast of the US, true to its name.
 History states that this game was actually found and played in casinos in Yugoslavia, the UK and the Bahamas.
 In this craps variant, the house edge is greater than Las Vegas Craps or Bank craps.
 The table layout is also different, and is called a double-end-dealer table.
 This variation is different from the original craps game in several ways, but the primary difference is that New York craps does not allow Come or Don't Come bets.
 New York Craps Players bet on box numbers like 4, 5, 6, 8, 9, or 10.
 The overall house edge in New York craps is 5%.